 The future of printing is already here, and it’s known as 3D printing.
 While 3D printing is something most of us have heard of, it’s only starting to become “mainstream.”
 In fact, the first 3D printer came out in the late 1980’s and would have set you back around $300k, which is the biggest reason people weren’t rushing out to buy one.

 Over time 3D printers have dropped in price and now you can purchase a commercial one for around $1800.
-The sub-$1500 market is getting better and better every day–we recently bought this da vinci 2.0 Duo from XYZprinting and I have to tell you, it’s a great machine.
+The sub-$1500 market is getting better and better every day–we recently bought this da vinci 2.0 Duo from XYZprinting.
 We went with the da vinci because it was reasonably priced, had great reviews on the forums I researched, and was recommended by a friend who has one.
+(UPDATE: We have since changed 3D Printers.
+We are now using a Flashforge Dreamer)

 Any printer you get will be a HUGE learning curve!
 I joke that 3D Printing is NOT a passive hobby.
 I’ve decided that I want to share some of our first impressions and experiences with you to save you some time in case you’re looking at purchasing a 3D Printer.